komalgill0310/birthday_gift_site/README.md

 1. Clone the repository.
 2. Open the index.html file in your browser.
 3. Witness the magic as the birthday website comes to life!
-3. Customize the details in the HTML file to add your personal information.
+3. Customize the details in the HTML file to add your loved one's personal information.

 ## Features